Tracardi/.github/profile/README.md

  * **Unify Profiles** - You can merge customer data from various sources to single profile.
 Auto de-duplicate customer records.
 Blend customers in one account.

  * **Integrate your internal systems** - Tracardi is a centralized communication and orchestration hub that can integrate different parts of your IT parts.
+It has open access to any stream of data it process, wheather it is a clieck stream, custom event stream, you name it.
+You can programatically conenct to it and process data.

- * **Scale you e-commerce easily** - Tracardi is a headless, API first platform.
+ * **Scale you e-commerce easily** - Tracardi is a headless, stateless, API first platform.
 Build with modern tools and designed as a decentralized system that can handle your needs.

  * **Use Social Engagement** - Use Tracardi bridges to connect your e-commerce platform to the existing social media networks.
 Reward your clients for